ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/prereqs/CLI_Intro/command-line-intro.md

     correctAnswer: "d"
   },
   {
-    question: "Which of the following commands will list all of the txt files in all the 'Genes' directories?",
+    question: "Which of the following commands will list all of the txt files in all the 'Genes' directories underneath the 'Archives' directory?",
     answers: {
       a: "ls PhiX/Illumina/RTA/*o*/Archives/*/*/*.txt",
       b: "ls PhiX/Illumina/RTA/A*/Archives/*/*.txt",